 Sustainability in waste management is not only about how materials are produced, but also how long they remain in use.
 Unlike disposable filtration media, granular activated carbon can be regenerated through reactivation processes.

 During thermal reactivation, spent carbon is treated at high temperatures to remove captured contaminants and restore its adsorption capacity.
-This allows the same material to be reused multiple times without a loss in performance.
+This allows the same material to be reused multiple times without a loss in performance, when conducted in appropriately controlled facilities.

 Supporting Food Waste Management and Renewable Energy